 Loyola's Psy.D. program employs a unique, service-oriented educational method and trains doctoral students to become innovators and leaders capable of meeting the evolving demands of mental health service providers.
 The program is accredited by the American Psychological Association, adheres to the scholar-practitioner model of education, emphasizing the integration of a comprehensive knowledge base, appropriate attitudes and clinical skills.

-Applicants with a master's degree and appropriate course work will be considered for admission to the second year of the curriculum.
+Applicants with a master's degree and appropriate course work will be considered for advanced standing (admission to the second year of the curriculum).
 The first through fourth years of course work and clinical experience are completed at Loyola's campus in Baltimore and at area field placement sites.
 The fifth year is a full-time clinical internship, which may or may not be located in the Baltimore area.

 For more information contact

 *Questions related to the program's accredited status should be directed to the Commission on Accreditation:

 750 1st Street, NE